 The renderer is the core of the library.
 It follows a retained mode model, which means that the user won't get a picture until the entire scene has been rendered.
-Thanks to this we can also clear and swap the framebuffers without their intervention, they only need to concern themselves with shooting and "developing" a camera.
+Thanks to this we can apply optimizations to make better use of the pipeline, clear and swap the framebuffers, and-in the future-run distributed rendering jobs, all without their intervention; they only need to concern themselves with shooting and "developing" a camera.

-It's implemented as a tree of concurrent processes connected by Channels-as seen in Figure 2-, spawned with a call to initgraphics, each representing a stage of the pipeline:
+It's implemented as a tree of concurrent processes connected by buffered Channels-as seen in Figure 2-, spawned with a call to initgraphics, each representing a stage of the pipeline: